JanisGeise/sparseSpatialSampling/README.md

 - additionally, a summary of the refinement process and mesh characteristics is stored as property in the `DataWriter` instance called `mesh_info`, which can be saved with `pt.save(...)`

+### Performing an SVD
+Once the grid is generated and a field is interpolated, an SVD from this field can be computed:

+    # compute SVD of the interpolated velocity field
+    export.compute_svd("U")

+The modes, singular values and mode coefficients are saved in an extra HDF5 and XDMF file.
+The singular values and mode coefficients are not referenced in the XDMF file.

 ## General notes
 ### Memory requirements
 The RAM needs to be large enough to hold at least: